VitaliiBaranetskyi/noteservice/README.md

 ## Features
 - Get a list of all notes, sorting from new to old
 - Both anonymous and registered users can create a post
-- Notes can be liked and unliked
+- Notes can be liked or unfollowed
-- Only registered users can like a post
+- Only registered users can like a note
+- Only users with the ADMIN role can change the role of a user
+- Only users with the ADMIN role can change the number of likes and creation date of a note
 ## Developer
 Baranetskyi Vitalii